 Easily accessible from pretty much anywhere in Europe, Slovakia is situated slap bang in the middle of all the splendour the continent has to offer.
 Picturesque mountains and well-preserved castles abound, and the bigger cities feature plenty of modern-day attractions as well (think excellent shopping and a vibey nightlife).
 The capital of Bratislava has an electric ambience and also offers a host of historical attractions, such as the medieval old town and hilltop castle.
 Best of both!

-If you like to experience history made tangible, head to the Ukraine.
-The Ukraine is vast – other than Russia (which isn’t fully situated in Europe alone), it’s the biggest European country.
+If you like to experience history made tangible, head to Ukraine.
+Ukraine is vast – other than Russia (which isn’t fully situated in Europe alone), it’s the biggest European country.
 As such, there is a lot to explore and discover.
-From the the Pechersk Lavra and Soviet-era Motherland Monument in Kiev, to birding along the Danube Delta and watersports on the Black Sea, there is plenty of opportunity to immerse yourself in it’s fascinating history and rub shoulders with its hospitable populace.
+From the Pechersk Lavra and Soviet-era Motherland Monument in Kiev, to birding along the Danube Delta and watersports on the Black Sea, there are plenty of opportunities to immerse yourself in its fascinating history and rub shoulders with its hospitable locals.

 As Jewel of the Adriatic Sea, Croatia falls more in the southeastern bracket of Europe.
 If the globe was a high school, Croatia would be the overachiever who makes everyone look bad.
 Beautiful, chock full of character and with plenty of historical attractions (think Venetian palazzi and Napoleonic forts rubbing shoulders with Slavic churches), it’s a great place to chill out on the beach or head for the hills to explore river canyons and gorgeous lakes.
 Must-see destinations include the walled city of Dubrovnik, Plitvice Lakes National Park and the awe-inspiring Cathedral of St Domnius in Split.

-Eastern Europe calling your name?
+Is Eastern Europe calling your name?
+Sounds like it is the perfect time to start planning a trip to some of the amazing destinations listed above!
 Head here for more Eastern Europe inspiration.